zenchild/gssapi/README.md

 Also check out the examples directory for some stubbed out client/server examples.

+## Note on IOV and AEAD functions

+If you require the IOV and AEAD functions you will have to `require "gssapi/extensions"` to gain access to them.

 #### License

 Copyright © 2010 Dan Wanek <dan.wanek@gmail.com>